Research & teaching

 Holder of the UNESCO Chair on Bioethics

-By establishing the Chair on Bioethics, the Medical University of Vienna and UNESCO have together founded the first academic institution of its kind at an Austrian university.
-In line with the goals of UNESCO (the United Nations Educational, Scientific and Cultural Organization) and under the leadership of Christiane Druml, director of the medical collections of the Medical University in the Josephinum and since 2007 chairperson of the Bioethics Commission in the Austrian Federal Chancellery, the chair has been extended for another four years to 2024, having been established in 2016.
+By establishing the Chair on Bioethics, the Medical University of Vienna and UNESCO have together founded the first academic institution of its kind at an Austrian university in 2016.
+In line with the goals of UNESCO (the United Nations Educational, Scientific and Cultural Organization) and under the leadership of Christiane Druml, director of the medical collections of the Medical University in the Josephinum and since 2007 chairperson of the Bioethics Commission in the Austrian Federal Chancellery, the chair has been extended a second time for another four years to 2028, having been established in 2016.
 This has been done with the goal of continuing the close cooperation in the field of bioethics with other universities and non-university institutions in Austria and Europe.

 Bioethics concerns itself with the ethical questions posed by the start of life and those that emerge at the end of life.
 Between the two is a wide spectrum.
 As a global organization, UNESCO promotes the internationalization of bioethical debate and supports this with its own programs.